ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 5. Click on the `POST /record` tab
 6. Scroll down to `Trace sample`
 7. Click on the `Logs` tab
+8. Click on the right scroll arrow next to `Trace sample` to find a sample with a complete set of logs (you should see logs from `trader`, `postgresql`, and `recorder-java`)

 These are all the logs associated with this particular trace sample.